 - you have very specific cuisine requirements

-You'll notice that our pricing for one food truck won't go below a certain price no matter how few guests you plan to serve.
-This number is an estimate of a food truck's absolute minimum required cost to serve any wedding event in your area.
+Every food truck has a minimum required cost to come out and serve.
+While each caterer has a different minimum, they are there to pay for travel, staff, and other expenses.
 If you have a small guest count, try adding dessert, drinks and appetizers or a longer service time to get the most for your money.

 With over 18,000 vendors in our network, we're confident that we can take you from “no idea” to booked caterer in a few days!
-Here’s our process - after our call, we will send out a request to vendors in your area and get you a catering proposal within 48 hours.
+Here’s our process - after you submit and confirm your event details, we will send out a request to vendors in your area and get you a catering proposal within 48 hours.
 You’ll be able to choose the vendor you want before the proposal expires (24 hours).
 If you need more time we can be flexible, but we cannot guarantee that trucks will hold your date.

 Food trucks are self-contained mobile kitchens and only need access to a restroom for their staff during the event.
 If you want to avoid generator noise or are parking a truck inside, provide a power outlet for the truck.
 Disposable serving wares and a trash can are usually provided by the truck.
 Extra trash cans are strongly advised.
 If you would like a place for your guests to sit and eat, you will need to provide tables and chairs.
 If you would like your tables bussed, this will require additional staffing provided either by you, or the food truck at an additional cost.
 Otherwise, trucks just show up, serve your guests delicious food, and drive away with all the mess leaving your event location clean and tidy - it’s super convenient!

 24. What if I need to cancel or reschedule my event?